ForestOfLight/skyoobguide/index.md

 {: .warning }
 > The Sky OOB Guide has not been updated since September 4th, 2021.

-# An out-of-bounds documentation of Sky
+# An out-of-bounds documentation of Sky.
 {: .fs-9 }

 This website highlights many (and hopefully all) of the tricks and glitches that exist to enhance your gameplay and experience in Sky: Children of the Light.
 For extra help, visit the SkyOOB Discord server.
 We’d love to help you out!